-- " HCW is HIV-infected.
+- " HCW exposed to body fluids which carry no risk of infection, e.g. vomitus, urine, faeces or saliva. - " HCW is HIV-infected.
 Stop PEP if HIV test of the health care worker is positive at the time of the injury. - " The source is HIV sero-negative unless there are features suggesting seroconversion illness. - Continue prophylaxis until the results of additional tests are available. - These cases should be discussed with virologists.